Jikke/Mietelause_generaattori/documentation/implementation.md

 2. For this analysis, the following library imported random-method is instant \
 Therefore the time complexity of creating the quote is **O(n)** \
 where *n* is the amount of children of the current node.

+### Space complexity of the stored data

+When storing a sentence to the trie-datastruture, a single word of it appears from 1 to the depth of *d* (Markov level + 1 = 2 to 4) amount of times in the trie. \
+Therefore longer sentences require only O(1) more space to be stored.
+However, this is a worst case scenario.
+The sentence may have recurring words which are stored by modifying already existing nodes \_occurence -field from one integer to another. \
+Storing *s* read sentences to the trie-datastructure, which average the length of *l*

 ## Sources